Christopher-Yang/p2p/README.md

 This collection is associated with the article "De novo learning versus adaptation of continuous control in a manual tracking task."
-This code generates all figures related to the sum-of-sinusoids tracking task.
+This code generates Figure 2A.
 Raw data, organized by subject number, is contained in the folder "Data."
 Within each subject's data folder is folders corresponding to different blocks of the experiment:

     baseline: reaches without rotation or mirror-reversal
     pert1: first point-to-point block under either perturbation